Prince Eugene of Savoy: Final campaigning: Eugene alone

 Portrait of Eugene from the school of Godfrey Kneller, 1712.

 In August 1709 Eugene's chief political opponent and critic in Vienna, Prince Salm, retired as court chamberlain.
 Eugene and Wratislaw were now the undisputed leaders of the Austrian government: all major departments of state were in their hands or those of their political allies.
-Another attempt at a negotiated settlement at Geertruidenberg in April 1710 failed, largely because the English Whigs still felt strong enough to refuse concessions, while Louis XIV saw little reason to accept what he had refused the previous year.
+Another attempt at a negotiated settlement at Geertruidenberg in April 1710 failed, largely because the British Whigs still felt strong enough to refuse concessions, while Louis XIV saw little reason to accept what he had refused the previous year.
 Eugene and Marlborough could not be accused of wrecking the negotiations, but neither showed regret at the breakdown of the talks.
 There was no alternative but to continue the war, and in June the Allied commanders captured Douai.
 This success was followed by a series of minor sieges, and by the close of 1710 the Allies had cleared much of France's protective ring of fortresses.
 Yet there had been no final, decisive breakthrough, and this was to be the last year that Eugene and Marlborough would work together.

 Following the death of Joseph I on 17 April 1711 his brother, Charles, the pretender to the Spanish throne, became emperor.
 In England the new Tory government (the 'peace party' who had deposed the Whigs in October 1710) declared their unwillingness to see Charles VI become Emperor as well as King of Spain, and had already begun secret negotiations with the French.
-In January 1712 Eugene arrived in England hoping to divert the government away from its peace policy, but despite the social success the visit was a political failure: Queen Anne and her ministers remained determined to end the war regardless of the Allies.
+In January 1712 Eugene arrived in England hoping to divert the Tory government away from its peace policy, but despite the social success the visit was a political failure: Queen Anne and her ministers remained determined to end the war regardless of the Allies.
 Eugene had also arrived too late to save Marlborough who, seen by the Tories as the main obstacle to peace, had already been dismissed on charges of embezzlement.
 Elsewhere the Austrians had made some progress—the Hungarian revolt had finally came to end.
 Although Eugene would have preferred to crush the rebels the Emperor had offered lenient conditions, leading to the signing of the Treaty of Szatmár on 30 April 1711.

 Following his victory in northern Italy, Eugene fought primarily in the Low Countries during the War of the Spanish Succession.